Anyone who shares a passion for horses and wants to help ensure trails

 campgrounds and packing in supplies and materials for them.

-Social activities include day rides, campouts, educational clinics, potlucks
+Social activities include day rides, campouts, and educational clinics.

 “Keeping Trails Open And Leaving Them Better For Our